 Farming operations supplying Waitrose must meet the specified base standards set out below:

-- Salmonids (Salmon and Trout) – Global Gap and RSPCA Freedom Foods and/or Organic
+- Salmonids (Salmon and Trout) – Global Gap and/or Organic (Soil Association, Naturland).

 Farmed fish feed policy

 Marine based feed raw materials must only be sourced from responsibly managed fisheries.
 Waitrose supports the International Fishmeal and Fish Oil Association’s Global Standard and Certification Programme for the Responsible Supply of Fishmeal and Fish Oil (IFFO RS).
-Marine based ingredients used in the production of Waitrose salmon, trout and halibut are from IFFO RS certified stocks and it is our intention that by the end of 2016 all farmed fish diets will be produced using IFFO RS, MSC or FOS certified marine ingredients.
+Marine based ingredients used in the production of Waitrose salmon, trout and halibut are from IFFO RS certified stocks and all farmed fish diets are produced using IFFO RS, MSC or FOS certified marine ingredients.
 The marine feed ingredients used in the fish feed for Waitrose Organic salmon, Rainbow trout, Brown trout and Halibut are produced from trimmings from fish responsibly caught for human consumption.
 All diets are certified as organic and all ingredients are fully traceable.

 The use of non-marine ingredients in feed diets is permitted under the Waitrose Fish Feed policies.
-However the inclusion of vegetable protein ingredients must be of non-GMO origin and inclusion rates must not compromise fish welfare or the eating quality and nutritional value of the final product.
-(It is Waitrose policy to ensure that salmon and trout are fed on a diet that ensures 1.75g/100g of EPA/DHA in the finished product to deliver the health and nutritional benefits that our customers expect).
+However, the inclusion of vegetable protein ingredients must be of non-GMO origin and inclusion rates must not compromise fish welfare or the eating quality and nutritional value of the final product.
+(It is Waitrose policy to ensure that salmon and trout are fed on a diet that ensures the following levels of EPA/DHA in the finished product to deliver the health and nutritional benefits that our customers expect.
+Conventional Salmon 1.61g/100g.
+Organic Salmon 1.5g/100g.
+Rainbow Trout 1.5g/100g.

 The use of processed animal protein (PAP) and animal derived lipids and blood meal are not permitted.